-The Public Art Commission presents the Annual Work Plan to City Council according to guidelines in the ordinance.
-Time: May - June

-Public Art Commission should meet monthly.
-Meetings should be listed by the City's corporate communications department.

-City's communications department issues press releases with information on projects & the artists.
-City's communications department features new and current projects in quarterly newsletters and electronic updates.

-News alerts are sent and invitations to meetings/special events are mailed to community residents, based upon artwork location.
-All elected officials and board members receive these notifications.
-Artists are introduced at these meetings.

-For larger projects, press releases with visuals are released to the media and covered in public art newsletter.

-Public Art Commission submits progress report and previous year's audit to City.
-Time: by November 30

-Elected officials are invited to speak on behalf of the facility and the artwork.
+Approval of Capital Funds by City Council Communication Point City Council approves the capital budget allocations for artwork for the The Public Art Commission presents the Annual Work Plan to City Council coming year. according to guidelines in the ordinance.
+Time: May - June Time: May - June New Projects Communication Point Public Art Commission reviews new projects and authorizes staff to Public Art Commission should meet monthly.
+Meetings should be listed by advertise to artists.
+Artist Selection Panel members are identified for the City's corporate communications department. projects to review applications.
+Time: July - October Artist Selection Review Panels Panel usually meet 3 times: orientation, review of written/visual materials, and interviews of finalists.
+Selection panels recommend artists and alternates to the Public Art Commission.
+Time: Ongoing Approval of Artists Communication Point City's communications department issues press releases with information The Public Art Commission reviews and approves the decisions of the Artist on projects & the artists.
+City's communications department features new Selection Panels.
+The selections are then forwarded to the City Council for and current projects in quarterly newsletters and electronic updates. approval.
+Artists are placed under contract.
+Community Interaction Communication Point News alerts are sent and invitations to meetings/special events are mailed Community outreach by artists is a contract requirement.
+Formats may to community residents, based upon artwork location.
+All elected officials nclude neighborhood meetings and focus groups with questionnaires for and board members receive these notifications.
+Artists are introduced at participants and panel discussions.
+Independent research, stakeholder these meetings. meetings and site visits are required.
+Design Development and Approval Communication Point For larger projects, press releases with visuals are released to the media Based upon community outreach, research and design team meetings, and covered in public art newsletter. artists create preliminary design concepts.
+City staff and design team review designs.
+Once internal approvals are certain, concepts are presented to the Public Art Commission for comment; members may approve or send the artists back to continue the design process.
+Time: 4 mos. to 1 yr.